Leonard McNally: Informer and government agent

 After his death in 1820, it emerged that McNally had for many years been an informant for the government, and one of the most successful British spies in Irish republican circles that there has ever been.
 When, in 1794, a United Irishmen plot to seek aid from Revolutionary France was uncovered by the British government, McNally turned informer to save himself, although, subsequently, he also received payment for his services.
 McNally was paid an annual pension in respect of his work as an informer of £300 a year, from 1794 until his death in 1820.

 From 1794, McNally systematically informed on his United Irishmen colleagues, who often gathered at his house for meetings.
 It was McNally that betrayed Lord Edward FitzGerald, one of the leaders of the 1798 rebellion, as well as Robert Emmet in 1803.
-A significant factor in the failure of the 1798 rebellion was the excellent intelligence provided to the government by its agents.
+A significant factor in the failure of the 1798 rebellion was the efficacious intelligence provided to the government by its agents.
 McNally was considered to be one of the most damaging informers.

 The United Irishmen represented by McNally at their trials were invariably convicted and McNally was paid by the crown for passing the secrets of their defence to the prosecution.
 During the trial of Emmet, McNally provided details of the defence's strategy to the crown and conducted his client's case in a way that would assist the prosecution.
 For example, three days before the trial he assured the authorities that Emmet "does not intend to call a single witness, nor to trouble any witness for the Crown with a cross-examination, unless they misrepresent facts… He will not controvert the charge by calling a single witness".
 For his assistance to the prosecution in Emmet's case, he was paid a bonus of £200, on top of his pension, half of which was paid five days before the trial.

 After McNally's death, his activities as a government agent became generally known when his heir attempted to continue to collect his pension of £300 per year.
 He is still remembered with opprobrium by Irish nationalists.
 In 1997, the Sinn Féin newspaper, An Phoblacht in an article on McNally, described him as "undoubtedly one of the most treacherous informers of Irish history".